Parenting: A Sacred Influence

 Apps aren’t just for dating

-If you’re not leaving your house, or are convinced you aren’t going to meet other moms in person, have no fear!
+Maybe your current stage of motherhood means you’re not leaving your house very often -- have no fear!
 Many apps that are traditionally for dating have expanded their services to a “just looking for friends” option.
 Some benefits of using an app to find friends include:

 If this might be for you, be sure to check which apps have friend options and that your spouse (if you have one) is aware of your intentions with the app!